Skip to primary navigation Skip to content Skip to footer

 Portuguese female chef Manuela Brandão

 More than a Lisbon based restaurant, Pap’Açôrda is a local food institution.
-For over 35 years, Chef Manuela Brandão is the master behind the stoves, responsible for cooking dishes many locals and visitors crave.
+For over 35 years, chef Manuela Brandão is the master behind the stoves, responsible for cooking dishes many locals and visitors crave.

 Proud of her sense of taste, which she started developing as a kid growing up in the region of Trás-os Montes, chef Manuela Brandão is all about Portuguese food, in the most traditional ways.
 If you were to have only one meal in Lisbon and would like for it to be a good representation of what Portugal has to offer food wise, Pap’Açorda would be a good bet!